arghyasur1991/NuGet2Unity/README.md

 ## Example
 Let's say you wanted to download and package the latest version of the [WindowsAzure.Storage NuGet package](https://www.nuget.org/packages/WindowsAzure.Storage) to a Unity package in the current directory.
 Here's what that would look like (note the `--` argument which ensures the switches get passed to the app itself, not the dotnet command:

+## link.xml
+Please note that, by default, a link.xml file will be generated which preserves all namespaces from all assemblies in the NuGet package and its dependencies.
+This may lead to large projects and longer build times.
+If this is a problem, please use the --skiplinkxml switch and determine which assemblies and namespaces (if any) should be included and manually add them to your link.xml file.

 `dotnet run -- -n WindowsAzure.Storage`

 ## Packages